 We have switched to a new online grant application system through Foundant Technologies.
-All of our deadlines and guidelines remain the same, but the application process has received a long-overdue boost. *Please note: Previous, older versions of grant applications will no longer be accepted.
+All of our deadlines and guidelines remain the same, but the application process has received a long-overdue boost.
+Applications are due December 15. *Please note: Previous, older versions of grant applications will no longer be accepted.

 About your organization